Creamy Stove Top Lasagna In Under 1 Hour

 This Skillet Lasagna is an easy twist on classic lasagna!
 Made with crumbled Italian sausage (hot or sweet, your choice!) and ground beef, fresh basil, and a cheesy topping that gets bubbly and golden brown, this is sure to satisfy all your lasagna cravings with only a fraction of the work.

 Made entirely in one-pan with layers of cheesy goodness, this is comfort food at its finest and sure to be a hit with the whole family!
-I, myself, and particularly fond of the crispy edges of lasagna noodles.
+I, myself, am particularly fond of the crispy edges of lasagna noodles.
 Swooon!

 Ingredient Notes